Foster Care Regulations Ireland Essay Sample

 Following are the rights of a child under the foster care placement:-

 - Children have the right to receive appropriate care according to their individual and social needs, age, culture, gender, religion, and other needs.
-They must be able to exercise their rights consistently and independently by meeting the needs and attaining development.
+They must be able to exercise their rights consistently and independently by meeting their needs and attaining development.

 - They are supposed to be given private space and other social opportunities in accordance with their needs.
 They must be even encouraged to develop their skills, interests, abilities, and aptitudes.

-- Children must be heard by carers and foster family about their various issues and concerns.
+- Children must be heard by carers and foster families about their various issues and concerns.
 They can present their personal views and opinions according to their age, individual needs, and stage of development.

 - Children can have easy access to any information about the care services provided to them and such information must be made available according to their needs, choices, and opinions of the child.